dandye/chronicle-api-samples-python/README.md

 CHRONICLE_REGION=your-region
 ```

-The SDK will use values from the `.env` file or a file provided with the
+The CLI will use values from the `.env` file or a file provided with the
 `--env-file` parameter.
 Command-line options take precedence over environment
 variables.